-Complaint Acknowledgement times Response times Phone call during business hours At time of call - and agree with caller estimated timeframe for resolution.
-Complaint to be closed out within 2 business days.
-If not possible, continue contact, escalate as required and resolve within 7 business days.
+Complaint Acknowledgement times Response times Phone call during business hours At time of call.
+Complaint to be closed out within 10 days, where practicable.
+If not possible, continue contact, escalate internally as required, and provide the complainant with regular updates until resolved.
 Phone call after hours Within two (2) hours of receiving message upon returning to office.
-Following acknowledgement, complaint to be closed out within 2 business days.
-If not possible, continue contact, escalate as required and resolve within 7 business days.
-Email during business hours At time of email (automatic response) Complaint to be closed out within 2 business days.
-If not possible, continue contact, escalate internally as required and resolve within 7 business days.
-Email outside of business hours At time of email (automatic response) Complaint to be closed out within 2 business days.
-If not possible, continue contact, escalate internally as required and resolve within 7 business days.
-Interaction/ Enquiry Phone call during business hours At time of call - and agree with caller estimated timeframe for response.
-Interaction to be logged and closed out within 7 business days.
-Phone call after hours Within two (2) hours of receiving message upon returning to office.
-Interaction to be logged and closed out within 7 business days.
-Email during business hours At time of email (automatic response) Interaction to be logged and closed out within 7 business days.
-Email outside of business hours At time of email (automatic response) Interaction to be logged and closed out within 7 business days.
-Letter N/A Interaction to be logged and closed out within 10 business days following receipt.
+Complaint to be closed out within 10 days, where practicable.
+If not possible, continue contact, escalate internally as required, and provide the complainant with regular updates until resolved.
+Email during business hours At time of email (automatic response) Complaint to be closed out within 10 days, where practicable.
+If not possible, continue contact, escalate internally as required, and provide the complainant with regular updates until resolved.
+Email outside of business hours At time of email (automatic response) Complaint to be closed out within 10 days, where practicable.
+If not possible, continue contact, escalate internally as required, and provide the complainant with regular updates until resolved.
+Interaction/ Enquiry Phone call during business hours At time of call.
+Interaction to be logged and closed out within 10 days, where practicable.

+Complaint Acknowledgement times Response times Phone call after hours Within two (2) hours of receiving message upon returning to office.
+Interaction to be logged and closed out within 10 days, where practicable.
+Email during business hours At time of email (automatic response) Interaction to be logged and closed out within 10 days, where practicable.
+Email outside of business hours At time of email (automatic response) Interaction to be logged and closed out within 10 days, where practicable.
+Letter N/A Interaction to be logged and closed out within 10 days following receipt, where practicable.